programminghistorian/ph-submissions/lessons/building-static-sites-with-jekyll-github-pages.md

 ### Credits <a id="section9-2"></a>

-Thanks to Programming Historian Editor Fred Gibbs for editing and discussing this lesson, and Tod Robbins and Matthew Lincoln for suggestions on the [DH Slack](http://tinyurl.com/DHSlack) as to what to cover in this lesson.
+Thanks to *Programming Historian* Editor Fred Gibbs for editing and discussing this lesson, and Tod Robbins and Matthew Lincoln for suggestions on the [DH Slack](http://tinyurl.com/DHSlack) on what to cover in this lesson.

 ### Further reading <a id="section9-3"></a>